Bombay Cat Breed: Personality & Facts

 Eye Color

 The Bombay has eyes ranging from gold to copper.
 The CFA notes that the brighter and more brilliant they are, the better.
-They should also have some depth, giving them an alert and curious look.
+They should also have depth, giving them an alert and curious look.

 Legs & Paws